cloudlinux/imunify360-documentation/docs/dashboard/README.md

 #### How to enable backups

-To enable backups log in to a hosting panel as administrator, go to Imunify360 plugin and do the following.
+To enable backups log in to a hosting panel as administrator, go to the Imunify360 plugin and do the following.
 * Go to <span class="notranslate">_Imunify360 → Settings → Backups_</span>.
 If the feature is not currently used the <span class="notranslate">_Backup and restore_</span> is <span class="notranslate">_Disabled_</span>.
-* To enable it, select backup provider from the dropdown:
+* To enable it, select the backup provider from the dropdown:
   * <span class="notranslate">[CloudLinux Backup](/dashboard/#cloudlinux-backup)</span>
   * <span class="notranslate">[Acronis Backup](/dashboard/#acronis-backup)</span>
   * <span class="notranslate">[cPanel Plesk or DirectAdmin Backup](/dashboard/#cpanel-plesk-or-directadmin-backup)</span>